Nuitka/Nuitka/README.txt

 CPython does we don't need to test ourselves.

-test_copy: deepcopy of compiled functions refuses to work, removed these test cases.
+test_copy: deepcopy of compiled functions refuses to work, removed these test cases, removed func_code check

 test_copy_reg: removed extended slice use, removed tests of slots, we don't implement them.

-test_datetime: Everything pickling was removed, due to complaints about version mismatch of the pickler.
-Seems the pickler module is using something we don't have to determine its supporting pickling protocol.
+test_defaultdict: deepcopy is not supported, removed test_deep_copy

 test_decorators: A call to eval() has run time None for globals and this is not yet supported.

-test_defaultdict: deepcopy is not supported, removed test_deep_copy

-test_desc: test_properties checks against an implementation detail of properties, removed.
-Removed __slots__ tests, we ignore these so far.
-Also __slots__ variables are not initialized, removed tests that use it.
-The name mangling of __class_attr does not get applied and therefore some metaclasses do not work, removed much of test_metaclass that uses __class_attr tricks

-test_dict: crasher in test_le, no clue why __eq__ returning an exception is to bad

 test_exceptions: Removed unicode repr causing parts.
-Seems deprecation warnings are not given, probably by design, removed that test part.
-And also sys.exc_info() seems not updated in case of exceptions.

-test_file: Removed, because it uses heavy threading is more of a performance test.
-Blocked in some tests, indicating locking issues.

 test_ftplib: Disabled IPv6, not on my systems

 test_funcattrs: Disabled pars that use func_code and func_defaults

-test_functools: Cannot create weakrefs to compiled functions, removed that part

 test_future3: Somehow the true division as default doesn't work as expected, likely the C-API Py_NumberDivide should be replaced in